microvm/microvm-spec/uvm-client-interface.rst

 delivered in a specific sequence.

-In a bundle, if a types, function signatures, constants, global data or function declaration has the same ID or name as an existing top-level definition defined in a previous bundle, it is an error.
+In a bundle, if a types, function signatures, constants, global data or function declaration has the same ID or name as any existing top-level definitions defined in previous bundles, it is an error.

 If a function definition has the ID as a previous function definition or function declaration, it must also have the same function signature and the new